 Sternberg (1997) claims that in order to create effective learning processes, one must provide the learner with a variety of activities and teaching methods to ensure that at least some of these will be appropriate for his or her thinking style.
 Different teaching methods are appropriate for different thinking styles.
 For example, frontal teaching is appropriate for the executive thinking style, and asking questions is appropriate for Type 1 thinking style (legislative and judicial); group work is appropriate is appropriate for the external thinking style; learning through projects and study is appropriate for Type 1 legislative; solving given problems is appropriate for the executive thinking style; working in small groups to find answers for factual questions is appropriate for the external and executive thinking styles; and reading is appropriate for the internal thinking style, etc. This means that if the teacher does not have Type 1 thinking style (legislative, judicial, hierarchic, global and liberal) which is appropriate for certain teaching methods, he or she will find it very difficult to use methods such as asking questions, learning through projects and study and discovery.
 When a teacher has Types 2 and 3 thinking styles which is appropriate for traditional teaching methods, he or she will use these teaching methods.

 In most cases, Arab teachers use frontal teaching methods which are more appropriate for the executive thinking style, because the student is not required to intervene but to accept the information that the teacher presents him.
-This method is also more appropriate for learners with the local thinking style (Sternberg, 1997; Abu Hussain, 2015.)
+This method is also more appropriate for learners with the local thinking style (Sternberg, 1997; Abu Hussain, 2015).

 Compatibility between teacher and student thinking styles is important; it improves the student’s learning and achievements.
 It is also important to examine the learners’ functioning using various evaluation tools that are appropriate for different thinking styles.
 This insight by researchers is very worrying because the current generation of children has very different thinking styles from their teachers, a consequence of the 21st century technological revolution.
 Therefore it would appear that Type 1 thinking style (legislative, judicial, hierarchic, global, and liberal) which is very connected to innovative and varied teaching and evaluation methods is very important and is more appropriate for the students of today (Zhang, 2001).